skrsumit250/RandomPDBGen/README.md

    - Ensure that you have a C++ compiler installed on your system.
    - You do not required ribosome in the system since builder files `ribosome` & `res.zmat` already in project file.
-   - In case you want to regenerate builder files (`ribosome` & `res.zmat`), your system must have `fortran` and read the documentaion in ribosome tool folder to rebuild the files.[Note that this step is not required].
+   - In case you want to regenerate builder files (`ribosome` & `res.zmat`), your system must have `fortran` and read the documentaion in ribosome tool folder to rebuild these files.[Note that this step is not required].

 2. **Execution:**
    - Open a terminal window and navigate to the directory containing the project files.